9 New Seattle Bars & Restaurants You Need to Try Right Now

 After a brief hiatus, Lark has re-emerged on Seneca with a bigger space (a narrow high-ceiling'd dining room that's lit by 150 sparkling lights), a bigger menu, and a new bar in the mezzanine, Bitter Raw.
 Some of the tricks up Chef Sundstrom’s sleeve include his duck confit w/ spicy greens; pork belly w/ green lentils, chanterelles & grain mustard; and a whole slew of small plates.

-Touting signature cocktails galore and lots of small bites, Pioneer Square’s Good Bar is brought to you by Roz Edison, Josh Kelly, and Kamala Saxton of Marination Station.
+Touting signature cocktails galore and lots of small bites, Pioneer Square’s latest boozy addition, Good Bar, is brought to you by Roz Edison, Josh Kelly, and Kamala Saxton of Marination Station.
 The super-stylish spot at the corner of 2nd Ave S and Main was unveiled in late November and, in addition to signature and seasonal cocktails, is serving a can't-miss Painted Hills sloppy joe made w/ stout beer.

 Helmed by a chef who spent the better part of the last decade in Paris and Shanghai before returning... waitforit!... stateside and settling in Seattle, this dinner-only (for now!) spot is slinging things like Cha Ca La Vong with black cod marinated in turmeric & galangal and served on rice vermicelli with fresh dill, mint & cilantro, as well as mini bánh mì.